• Skip to main content

 Nyainrong County

-Nyainrong County is located in the northern part of the Tibet Autonomous Region, the eastern part of the Nagqu region, with Biru County and Baqen County in the east, Amdo County in the west, Nagqu City in the south, and Zadoi County of Qinghai Province in the north.
+Nyainrong County is located in the northern part of Tibet Autonomous Region, the eastern of Nagqu City, with Biru County and Baqen County in east, Amdo County in west, Nagqu City in south, and Zadoi County of Qinghai Province in north.

 Nyainrong County is 93 km from Nagqu City, 425 km from Lhasa City, 457 km from Lhasa Airport and 680 km from Chamdo City.